dstrub18/visqol-rs/visqol-rs/README.md

 - Researchers, engineers, academics who work within the field of speech enhancement and perceptual audio evaluation.

 # Build instructions
-- You will need the [rust toolchain](https://rustup.rs/).
+- You will need the stable [rust toolchain](https://rustup.rs/).
-- A minimum supported Rust version(MSRV) is underway!
-Submit an issue in case things don't work for you :)
+- MSRV: 1.83
-- So far, the executable builds successfully on macOS 10.15 and WSL2 Ubuntu.
+- So far, the library builds successfully on macOS 10.15 and WSL2 Ubuntu and Windows.
-- There is a known issue when compiling on Windows using MSVC.
-A fix is underway!

 # Example
 ```rust